surf-ori/ori-dashboard/AI_RULES.md

 - Each row shows how many of your records are missing a valid value, and how many of those can be filled in from a comparing source.

 #### 5. Accuracy Screen (Placeholder)
-- Tab accessible, shows "Coming soon" state with brief description of planned functionality
+- Actionable data on records with conflicting information between sources.
+- See where values disagree and how to resolve them, so the institutional record stays consistent across the open research ecosystem.

 #### 6. Mock data
-Make the data editable for demo purusous.
+Make the data editable for demo purosous.

 ### Components to Build
 - `DashboardLayout` — sidebar + content area with tab navigation